YosepRA/crustecan-warrior-ui/checklist.md

 - Pagination shield.
 If there's only 3 total pages, users can't manually type `page=21` in URL search params.
 - Replace your mobile menu slider according to Material Design.
 - Home page.
 Please...
 Look at how miserable it is. 😭
+- Fixture details.
+  - Scoresheet.
+  - Highlight using text.
+Imagine Google sport timeline.
+- Checkout to have its own navigation bar.
+To minimize distraction while checking out, remove any unnecessary elements.
+Imagine this navbar to have that "back button" that will direct user back to "buy ticket" page.
+Again, it shouldn't be fancy at all.
+Minimize distraction is the goal.

 ## Fixes/Refactors